-The partnership between Star Minerals, Cooperative Mineral Resources and Octopus Technologies is planning to produce prototype green batteries, which are lighter, greener and longer lasting than lead aced batteries.
+The partnership between Star Minerals, Cooperative Mineral Resources and Octopus Technologies was planning to produce prototype green batteries, which are lighter, greener and longer lasting than lead aced batteries.
+That partnership did not result in a Joint Venture.

 Valuable end products were produced in bench scale tests which will ultimately be used for the green battery industry and steel industry.